 Companies that get personalization right stand to benefit significantly.
 Segment, a company that helps organizations create customer and employee experiences, surveyed more than 1 000 consumers and found that customers are willing to spend more money with companies that make an effort to deliver a personalized experience.
 Personalization also results in increased revenue for companies and achieves the holy grail, customer loyalty.

 To reap the benefits of personalization, however, companies need to make sure all parts of the organization are doing their bit towards creating a consistent, coherent, and meaningful omnichannel customer experience.
-They can only do this by developing a comprehensive understanding of their customers’ needs, desires and expectations and, in so doing, create a 360-degree customer experience that consistently surprises and delights them in all their interactions with the company.
+They can only do this by developing a comprehensive understanding of their customers’ needs, desires, and expectations.
+In so doing, create a 360-degree customer experience that consistently surprises and delights them in all their interactions with the company.

-By developing a detailed picture of the journey the customer travels, each engagement they have with the company becomes a potential opportunity for the organization to deepen their relationship with the client.
-“With more ways to engage than ever before, companies need to ensure the apps, websites, physical products, in-person service interactions are consistent and meaningful.”
+By developing a detailed picture of the journey the customer travels, each engagement they have with the company becomes a potential opportunity for the organization to deepen its relationship with the client.

 In the financial services industry, the gap between the customer experience leaders and the customer experience laggards is particularly wide, with smaller, digitally based fintech companies eating into business traditionally the exclusive preserve of the banks and insurance companies.